Hyundai Kona Electric 39 kWh

 Pricing

-The Hyundai Kona Electric 39 kWh has a Recommend Retail Price (RRP) of £31,811 and an On The Road Price (OTR) of £32,450.
+The Hyundai Kona Electric 39 kWh had a Recommend Retail Price (RRP) of £31,811 and an On The Road Price (OTR) of £32,450.
 The OTR Price includes VAT, first year of VED, vehicle first registration fee, number plates and delivery.

 Drivetrain and Performance